Greece Golden Visa: The Definitive Guide

 Every five years, you can apply to renew your Golden Visa residence card, making it easy to access the permanent residence.

-What are the Benefits of the Greek Golden Visas program?
-And what are the drawbacks?
+What Are the Benefits and Drawbacks of the Greek Golden Visas Program?

 Each investment you venture into will usually have benefits and drawbacks.
 Below are a few of the pros and cons of the permanent residency in this country: